Loading...

-Complete guide to Oregon fine standards: No statewide cap, strict procedural requirements under ORS 94.630, judicial foreclosure only, mandatory mediation before litigation, and comparison to neighboring states.
+Complete guide to Oregon fine standards: no statewide cap, strict procedural requirements under ORS 94.630, judicial foreclosure of liens (ORS 94.709), and comparison to neighboring states.

 Governing Law: ORS 94.550-94.783 — Oregon Planned Community Act